 Other groundbreaking features in At The Gates include a combat system where morale and supply are key, a leadership council to which you can appoint wise and powerful sages, plus memorable leaders you’ll interact with through a new form of ‘story-based’ diplomacy.

 • Adapt to an ever-changing landscape as the seasons change.
 Craft plans where you not only survive but hope for fields to dry up, marshes to flood and rivers to freeze solid.

 • Build a robust economy by finding and exploiting new resources.
 Deposits slowly deplete so you need to always be on the hunt for more - even if they belong to your neighbors.
 If none are nearby, a better option might be to migrate your entire tribe to a different part of the world.

-• Vanquish enemies on the battlefield by deftly maneuvering around them and destroying their chains of supply.
-But make sure your own are protected, as tactical victory means nothing if your armies then starve to death.
+• Vanquish enemies on the battlefield by deftly maneuvering around them and destroying their supply lines.
+But make sure your own are protected, as tactical victory means nothing if your own armies starve to death!

 • Fight or cooperate with the Romans - and become more like them.
 Barbarian kingdoms become more “Romanized” and gain access to powerful new technologies as they interact with the two halves of the Empire.

 • Play on a geographically accurate map of Europe or 100% randomly-generated worlds.

 • Lead one of ten barbarian factions, each with unique strengths to take advantage of and challenges to overcome.